hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 requirements.
-Sawtooth provides several example :term:`transaction families<Transaction family>` to serve as models for low-level functions (such as maintaining chain-wide settings and storing on-chain permissions) and for specific applications like as performance analysis and storing block information.
+Sawtooth provides several example :term:`transaction families<Transaction family>` to serve as models for low-level functions (such as maintaining chain-wide settings and storing on-chain permissions) and for specific applications such as performance analysis and storing block information.

 Transaction processor SDKs are available in multiple languages to streamline